LPGA schedule features 32 events with record prize money - WHIZ News

 NAPLES, Fla.
 (AP) — The LPGA Tour has two new tournaments in Florida as part of a 2020 schedule that features a record $75.1 million in prize money and 500 hours of television, huge gains from a decade ago.

-Half of the 32 tournaments have prize money of at least $2 million.
+Sixteen of the 33 tournaments have prize money of at least $2 million.

 The LPGA starts its season with back-to-back events in Florida, including the new Gainbridge LPGA at Boca Rio in Boca Raton, and concludes at the CME Group Tour Championship that again will offer $1.5 million to the winner.